ClickHouse/ClickHouse/docs/en/sql-reference/functions/geo/coordinates.md

 Similar to `greatCircleDistance` but calculates the distance on WGS-84 ellipsoid instead of sphere.
 This is more precise approximation of the Earth Geoid.
 The performance is the same as for `greatCircleDistance` (no performance drawback).
 It is recommended to use `geoDistance` to calculate the distances on Earth.

-Technical note: for close enough points we calculate the distance using planar approximation with the metric on the tangent plane on the midpoint of the coordinates.
+Technical note: for close enough points we calculate the distance using planar approximation with the metric on the tangent plane at the midpoint of the coordinates.

 ## greatCircleAngle {#greatcircleangle}